Should certain stories be off-limits?

-Secret Empire #0 is a dire prelude meant to paint Marvel’s heroes (and the entire Earth, along with them) into the worst possible corner to fight their way out of for the nine issues of this event comic book.
+Secret Empire #0 is a dire prelude meant to paint Marvel’s heroes (and the entire Earth, along with them) into the worst possible corner from which they can fight their way out for the nine-issue run of this event series.

 I’m not sure the high stakes of the story were worth that.

 That’s hard to swallow on several levels.
-Cap as a permanently devoted member of Hydra simply doesn’t make sense through all he’s been through without him ever defecting to help out his brethren in a pinch – particularly during Fear Itself.
+Cap as a permanent, devoted member of Hydra simply doesn’t make sense after all he’s been through without him ever defecting to help out his brethren in a pinch – particularly during Fear Itself.

 Part of the power of Spencer’s concept here is how utterly, transparently dumb it is.
-It’s, like, Wayne’s World dream sequence levels of stupid, a sort of pastiche of hair-brained 60s-era plot devices.
-The bad guys earnestly believe (or, at least, claim to believe for Steve’s sake) that they are the good guys as they use the trope of sending an agent through time to a future he doesn’t entirely recognize to be their sleeper again.
+It’s, like, Wayne’s World dream sequence levels of stupid, a pastiche of hair-brained 60s-era comics plot devices.
+The bad guys earnestly believe (or, at least, claim to believe, for Steve’s sake) that they are the good guys as they use the trope of sending an agent through time to a future he doesn’t entirely recognize to be their sleeper.

-But, Hydra is that dumb.
+But, Hydra is that dumb, and so is this plot.
 Despite its mature themes, this is a comic book grounded in the foolishness of classic comic books rather than the realism of modern ones.

-Spencer blends in a slurry of mysticism and downplays Hydra’s organizational aims in this sequence, but you can’t help but see the Red Skull’s face stare back at you from the magical propaganda display.
+Spencer blends in a slurry of mysticism and downplays Hydra’s organizational aims in this sequence to divorce his concept from actual WWI nazism, but you can’t help but see the Red Skull’s face stare back at you from the magical propaganda display.
 Red Skull is the most iconic representative of Nazism and white supremacy in comics fiction.
 Skirting his legacy to re-cast Hydra as generic bad guys begs the question of why we couldn’t have this same plot with the equally hapless A.I.M., or some other group of non-Nazi villains.

 That’s right – all the leading heroes in this book are women.
 Every damn one.

 When it comes to superhero comics, inclusion often comes hand-in-hand with peril.
-That means we get scenes of a young, female Quasar being swallowed by a giant space phallus and of Jessica Jones nearly recreating the deadly opening scene of the original Civil War with Nitro.
+That means that a cast of leading ladies yields scenes of a young, female Quasar being swallowed by a giant space phallus and of Jessica Jones nearly recreating the deadly opening scene of the original Civil War with Nitro.

 Across all three fronts of battle, artist Daniel Acuna has pumped up the drama of his work.
 He’s given away some of his typical subtlety in exchange for delivering bigger superhero moments.

-It’s a good look on Acuna, also coloring himself here.
+It’s a good look on Acuna, who is also coloring himself here.
 His art can look a bit drab when he skimps on strong ink lines and highlights.
-With those elements in place, his work has more superhero zip to it here than usual.
+With those elements in place, his work has more superhero zip than usual.

-If his self-coloring has a weakness its in faces.
-Too often he contrasts different planes on a face with a slash of rose color against peach-colored flesh.
+If his self-coloring has a weakness it is in faces.
+Too often Acuna contrasts different planes on a face with a slash of rose color against peach-colored flesh.
 It gives his faces an unpleasant heaviness that is hard to ignore.

 Spencer is also wrestling with heaviness.
 His weight is the the narration of an unseen narrator speaking from the future.
-The heaviness isn’t an appropriate amount narrative dread.
+The heaviness isn’t providing us with an appropriate amount narrative dread.
 It’s more like “too much ink on the page.”
-These foreboding, disembodied comments are awkwardly scripted and just too plentiful.
-Skipping every second or third one greatly improves the issue.
+These foreboding, disembodied comments are awkwardly scripted and too plentiful.
+Skipping past every second or third one greatly improves the issue.

-Between the meaty faces and the overbearing narration this book can get downright lugubrious, especially when Cap is on panel.
+Between the meaty faces and the overbearing narration this book can get downright lugubrious at points, especially when Cap is on panel.
 As a result, I found that I cared little for the stakes of Steve Rogers and his treason.
-There’s little meaning to his Hydra membership to be found amidst all that heaviness.
 Instead, I wanted to continue to follow the women leading the other fronts of this battle.
 Their challenges each seemed appropriately massive and well-suited to their character strengths and flaws – particularly Riri Williams as the combination Ben Franklin and Paul Revere of Earth’s ragtag revolutionary defense.

-Yet, Spencer writes Captain America in the same way, and that wrings false.
+Spencer writes his evil Captain America in the same way he would write a heroic one, and that wrings false.
 We are meant to believe this Hydra version of Captain America is identical to the one we know – a thorough, strategic, overachieving boy scout who can yell “Hail Hydra” and apologize to his lover for being a secret Nazi in the same breath.